-When there is more demand for care than available places, consideration should be given to the priority of access criteria outlined in the placement procedure (PDF 322KB).
+When there is more demand for care than available places, consideration should be given to the priority of access criteria outlined in the department's placement procedure (PDF 751KB) inclusive of prioritising access for children who are in care and First Nations children.

-If the program is under significant pressure for places, the site leader must carefully assess requests, and consult with their education director and early childhood leader where appropriate.
+If the program is under significant pressure for places, the site leader must carefully assess requests, and consult with their Education Director and Education Lead- Early Childhood where appropriate.